 For transfers, insurance payers use either an electronic clearing house (ECH) or a virtual credit card (VCC) to securely move payments to a provider’s bank account.

-Setting up Electronic Funds Transfer
+Set Up Electronic Funds Transfer

 Most often, choosing your EFT option will be done during the credentialing process and must be done directly with each insurance payer.
 If you’re already credentialed with an insurance payer and have been receiving physical checks for reimbursements, then you need to contact each payer to switch your payment method to EFTs.
 Some insurance payers make this process simple and can be done completely electronically through their website.